Frequently Asked Questions

 Are the tutors practising garden designers?

-Yes, all tutors are practising garden designers.
-Some other organizations use college lecturers, which means you don't get the information from the real 'coal face'.
+- Yes, all tutors are practising garden designers.
+Some other organisations use college lecturers, which means you don't get the information from the real 'coal face'.

 I've never drawn in my life.
 Does this matter?